 The theatre was renamed the Downtown Independent in 2008, morphing into a hip venue for indie films, foreign cinema and documentaries.
 The theatre was operated by Jim Kirst.
 For a time on Sundays Eric Kurland ran a private club in the theatre to screen DCPs of 3-D films not otherwise available in L.A.

-Closing: The theatre closed due to Covid restrictions in March 2020.
+Covid era closing: The theatre closed due to Covid restrictions in March 2020 and the management at the time didn't reopen it.

 After acquisitions in 2015 and 2016 everything on the west side of the 200 block (except for the Higgins) is now owned by the L & R Group of Companies, operators of Joe's Auto Parks and other ventures.
 They already operate two lots on the west side of the block.
 Other 2016 stories about the limbo of the block, largely focused on The Smell, not the theatre, are on Southern California Public Radio and LAist.